Where is it on the body?

 The study compared two groups of schoolchildren: group A had head lice, and group B did not.
 They collected samples by swabbing the scalp and incubated the fungal microbiota to enable them to survive for examination.

 The research paper stated there was a marked difference in the bacterial and fungal species found in the two groups.
-Additionally, the study found there were particularly high levels of Staphylococcus capitas in the scalps of those children who had head lice.
+Additionally, the study also found there were particularly high levels of Staphylococcus capitas in the scalps of those children who had head lice.

 The study concluded that children with head lice had scalp alterations.
 This merited future studies to analyse the impact this can have on human health, and especially the developing health of our children.